Rebecca Lingwood

-Rebecca Julie Lingwood FREng FIMechE FRAeS (born August 1970) is the Provost and Professor of Fluid Dynamics at Brunel University London.
+Rebecca Julie Lingwood FREng FIMechE FRAeS (born August 1970) is the Deputy Vice-Chancellor of Lancaster University.
+She was previously Provost and Professor of Fluid Dynamics at Brunel University London.
 She holds an affiliate position at KTH Royal Institute of Technology.
 Lingwood was elected a Fellow of the Royal Academy of Engineering in 2019.

 Early life and education

 Lingwood studied engineering at the University of Cambridge and graduated in 1992.
 She was a member of Sidney Sussex College.
 She remained there for a doctoral degree (completed in 1995) in fluid dynamics before starting a Royal Society Dorothy Hodgkin Fellowship.
 From 2004, Lingwood was a research engineer and aerospace manager at the Begbroke Science Park.